masharzya1/easy-education/replit.md

    - Option 2: Manually set `SENDGRID_API_KEY` and `SENDGRID_FROM_EMAIL` environment variables
    - Implementation is ready in `src/lib/notifications.js` but needs credentials

-5. **Push Notifications**: FCM is configured but requires:
+5. **Push Notifications**: FCM is configured and can be enabled via Admin Settings:
-   - Admin users to allow notifications in their browser
-   - Admin FCM tokens to be saved (call `saveAdminFCMToken()` after login)
-   - Replace placeholder VAPID key in `src/lib/pwa.js` with actual key from Firebase Console → Project Settings → Cloud Messaging → Web Push certificates
+   - Go to Admin Panel → Settings → Push Notifications section
+   - Click "Enable Notifications" to request permission and save FCM token
+   - Notification status will show as Enabled/Blocked/Not enabled
+   - **Note**: While client-side setup is complete, sending notifications requires a backend server or Firebase Cloud Functions
+   - To send notifications, implement a backend API that sends to saved FCM tokens in the `adminTokens` Firestore collection

 ## Notes
 - Image uploads are handled via imgbb.com instead of Firebase Storage
 - The app is now a full Progressive Web App with install prompt and offline capabilities
 - Admin routes require proper authentication to access
 - Push notifications work in Chrome, Edge, Firefox, and Safari (macOS & iOS 16.4+)
-- PWA install prompt appears 30 seconds after first visit (can be customized)
+- PWA install prompt appears 3 seconds after first visit on non-installed devices
+- All admin dashboard pages use responsive, compact layouts for mobile compatibility